Companies That Buy Mortgage Notes

 - Note buyers will typically offer $0.70 to $0.90 on the dollar for mortgage notes; this margin is what incentivizes them to take on the risk and management of a mortgage.

 Private mortgage notes grew in popularity as FHA standards got more stringent.
-Not only did they allow previously shut-out buyers to purchase property, but they also made it easier for sellers to offload less marketable real estate — and fast, at that.
+Not only did private mortgage notes allow previously shut-out buyers to purchase property, but they also made it easier for sellers to offload less marketable real estate — and fast.